• Skip to primary navigation

 • Crispy Jalapeno Fries

-• Sweet Jalapeno Peppers
+• Sweet Jalapeno Poppers

-• Savory Pancakes with Bacon, Jalapeno and Maple Syrup
+• Savory Pancakes with Bacon and Jalapeno

 • Stuffed Sausage Roll with Cheese & Jalapeno